 NB: bleeding of more than three months' duration, particularly when heavy, will require further evaluation.

 - Pregnancy test - have a low threshold for checking.

 - Infection screen - always consider STIs, in particular chlamydia, with IMB and PCB.
 The decision to test for N. gonorrhoeae will depend on the woman's individual sexual risk and the local prevalence of this infection.

 - FSH/LH levels (if onset of menopause suspected)

-- Transvaginal ultrasound - this is the investigation of choice to look for structural abnormality.
-Ultrasound should ideally be done immediately postmenstrually as the endometrium at its thinnest and polyps and cystic areas tend to be more obvious.
-An endometrial thickness of 8 mm or less is significantly less likely to be associated with a malignant pathology.
+Transvaginal ultrasound is the investigation of choice to look for structural abnormality.
+Ultrasound should ideally be done immediately postmenstrually, as the endometrium at its thinnest and polyps and cystic areas tend to be more obvious.
 Evidence of endometrial thickening should prompt referral for biopsy.
-Even by an experienced operator, pathology can be missed on ultrasound in the presence of an IUCD due to reflections and shadowing.

 Management is dependent on the cause of the bleeding.